Shubhamd2903/Banking-System/README.md

-# Banking-System
+# BasicBankingSystem
-Sparks Foundation Internship Project : Basic Banking System A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
-A dummy user can also be created.
+Sparks Foundation Web Development Internship Project : Basic Banking System website.
+A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.

-Stack used - Front-end : HTML, CSS, Bootstrap & Javascript Back-end : PHP Database : MySQL

-Database contains two Tables- Users Table & Transaction Table
+The website has the following specification -
+1. A dummy data for upto 10 customers

-User table have basic fields such as name, email & current balance.
+2. Customers table with basic fields such as name, email, current balance etc.
-Transaction table records all transfers happened along with their time.
+3. Transaction status
+3. Transfer table/ Transfer History which records all the transactions

-Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.
+Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.